 3. The PCB should have the property to resist heat and chemicals as well.

-4. High frequency PCBs used for wireless applications or data transmission rates above 1GHz must use material with adapted permittivity, low attenuation, as well as a homogenous construction with low tolerance for efficient signal transmission.
+4. High-frequency PCBs used for wireless applications or data transmission rates above 1GHz must use material with adapted permittivity, low attenuation, as well as a homogenous construction with a low tolerance for efficient signal transmission.

-Special materials are needed for the construction of these circuit boards to attain the high frequency transmission ability.
+Special materials are needed for the construction of these circuit boards to attain the high-frequency transmission ability.
 These laminates are typically difficult to fabricate and manufacture since they must maintain heat transfer of the application to keep the sensitivity of the signal.
-The material you choose to fabricate your PCB with plays a great role in determining the functionality, performance, and the lifetime of your electronic product.
+The material you choose to fabricate your PCB with plays a great role in determining the functionality, performance, and lifetime of your electronic product.
 Ultimately, the kind of material you choose can vary based on what your specific requirements are from the end product.
-Needless to say, careful consideration must be dedicated when in the process of choosing the material for your high frequency PCB.
+Needless to say, careful consideration must be dedicated when in the process of choosing the material for your high-frequency PCB.

-When it comes to the manufacturing of high frequency PCBs, the initial designing and layout step is extremely crucial as you will want to make sure there are no mistakes or bugs and the design is particular to the client?s requirements and ideas.
-Once the layout of the PCB has been sketched and the number of layers, board thickness, and other critical components of the design process have been determined, the materials can be picked for fabrication.
+When it comes to the manufacturing of high-frequency PCBs, the initial designing and layout step is extremely crucial as you will want to make sure there are no mistakes or bugs and the design is particular to the client’s requirements and ideas.
+Once the layout of the PCB has been sketched and the number of layers, board thickness, and other critical components of the design process has been determined, the materials can be picked for fabrication.
 After this, the actual execution process can begin.

 1. Global positioning satellite (GPS) antennas and receivers, direct broadcast satellites, and space satellite transceivers.

 2. Mobile phones and telecommunication systems.

 3. Radar systems for automotive as well as military purposes- airborne or ground-based.